 |Our law firm has successfully handled scores of foot and ankle serious injury accident cases.
 If you want someone to fight for you, lawyers that knows these cases, call 800-553-8082 or get a free Internet consultation.|

 Back in March I reported data I found in Metro Verdicts Monthly of interest to personal injury accident lawyers in Maryland on the value of fractured shoulder injuries.
 Earlier this month, I reported on a Metro Verdicts Monthly chart that provided the median settlement value for rotator cuff injuries.
 In the new issue that I was handed just 10 minutes ago, the subject is ankle fractures.
-I have spent a lot of time dealing with foot and ankle surgeries from a medical malpractice case I had against the New England Patriots and their team doctors that settled last year.
-Over the course of that case, I probably met with a half dozen of the best foot and ankle surgeons in the country.
+I have spent a lot of time dealing with foot and ankle surgeries from a medical malpractice case I had where we sued the New England Patriots and their team doctors that settled last year.
+Over the course of that lawsuit, I probably met with a half dozen of the best foot and ankle surgeons in the country.

 One of these elite foot and ankle surgeons is Mark Myerson, who is the treating doctor in a Baltimore City case I have set for mediation tomorrow.
 Dr. Myerson was at Union Memorial Hospital, but left a few years ago and is now associated with Mercy Hospital.
 Both hospitals are among the best in the world for foot and ankle surgery.

 The median settlement values for ankle fracture injuries are: